sftpgo/docs/docs/roles.md

 - manage_roles
 - view_events

-Users created by role administrators automatically inherit their role.
+When a user is created by a role-based administrator, the user automatically inherits that administrator’s role.

-Admins without a role are global administrators and can manage all users (with and without a role) and assign a specific role to users.
+Administrators without a role are global administrators: they have full access to manage all users (with or without a role) and can assign roles to other users.